victoriatjia/FHIR_CRUD/README.md

 ## Introduction

-This page outlines how to use the FHIR Endpoint to perform basic CRUD (Create/Read/Update/Delete) Operations.
+This tutorial is designed for FHIR beginners wishing to become familiarised with the **basics of FHIR**.
+In this tutorial, we will walk through the basic **CRUD operations**.
+CRUD stands for **Create, Read, Update & Delete**.
+These are the four main actions that you will use to interact with the FHIR resources within a FHIR server.
+Understanding these four operations is essential to working with any **RESTful** service which a FHIR server implementat of.
+REST stands for 'Representational state transfer' and RESTFul just means a system that conforms to the constraints of REST.
+You don't need to know any more about REST at this stage for the tutorial but if you want more on REST take a look at this page, [Representational state transfer (REST)](https://en.wikipedia.org/wiki/Representational_state_transfer).

-I’m going to share a step-by-step how this system works:
+I’m going to share a step-by-step how to use the FHIR Endpoint to perform basic CRUD (Create/Read/Update/Delete) Operations:
-* User: How to use the FHIR CRUD system ([Demo](http://203.64.84.150:51888/user4/fhirproj/CRUD/html/Create.html))
+* User: How to use the FHIR CRUD system ([Demo](https://tzfhir.ml/system/fhir_crud/html/Create.html))
 * Developer: How to use Javascript XMLHttpRequest to perform FHIR CRUD Operations ([Source Code](https://github.com/victoriatjia/FHIR_CRUD))

 -----------------------------